michellemcsweeney/tableau-articles/README.md

 2. Do some minor data cleaning within Tableau by managing data properties.
 3. Generate new columns from existing ones.
 4. Create a data extract.
-5. Save metadata properties
+5. Save metadata properties in a .TDS file and reuse them.

-5. Explore a dataset with Tableau using basic visualization techniques
+5. Explore a dataset with Tableau.
-6.
-7.
+7. Create a variety of visualizations to explore and communicate
+8. Make good design choices when creating visualizations
+9. Create a dashboard to communicate findings.
+10. Leverage Tableau's interactive features for storytelling.